 FAQs for People on Medicare and Medicaid (dual eligibles)

 If My Prescription Drugs Are Covered by Medicaid, Does This Affect Me?

-One of the major changes under the law that created the Medicare Prescription Drug Benefit/Medicare Part D is that people who have both Medicare and Medicaid will receive their prescription drug coverage through Medicare, rather than their state Medicaid program.
+People who have both Medicare and Medicaid will receive their prescription drug coverage through Medicare, rather than their state Medicaid program.

 Do I Need to Sign Up for the Medicare Prescription Drug Coverage or for Extra Help?

 If you have both Medicare and Medicaid, you automatically qualify for Extra Help, a program to help Medicare beneficiaries who have limited income and resources to cover the cost of their prescription drugs.